drmaas/log4j2-logstash-layout/README.md

       "A": "B"
     }

 Where `Foo` and `A` are values added to the MDC.
 This layout places MDC attributes at the top level of the log event for easier indexing and readability, and replaces the `contextMap` object.
-Note tha the `contextMap` object can still be enabled if desired.
+Note that the `contextMap` object can still be enabled if desired.

 ### Using in uberjars